diogommpr/Logistic-Regression-from-Scratch---Breast-Cancer-Classification/README.md

 This project was developed based on concepts learned in Andrew Ng's _Supervised Machine Learning: Regression and Classification Course_.

 ## 2. Dataset
-The Breast Cancer Wisconsin dataset was used.
-The dataset contains 569 observations describing characteristics of cell nuclei extracted from digitized images of breast mass fine-needle aspirates.
+The Breast Cancer Wisconsin dataset was used, containing 569 observations and multiple features extracted from images of breast masses.

-The target variable is:

-- `diagnosis`
-  - `0` = Benign
-  - `1` = Malignant

-Although the dataset contains multiple numerical features, only two were selected for this implementation:

-- `radius_mean`
-- `texture_mean`

-Using two features was intended to allow the observations and the learned decision boundary to be visualized in two dimensions while keeping the focus on understanding the logistic regression algorithm.

 ## 3. Machine Learning Workflow

 ### 3.1 Target Encoding

-The original diagnostic labels were converted to binary values:
+The diagnosis target variable was numerically encoded:

 - Benign (`B`) → 0
 - Malignant (`M`) → 1

 ### 3.2 Feature Selection

 Mean radius and mean texture were selected as the two predictor variables.

+Using two features allowed the observations and the learned decision boundary to be visualized in two dimensions.

 ### 3.3 Train-Test Split